Here's a Call of Duty Modern Warfare 2 Black Friday deal

 This includes the game for both Xbox Series X/S and Xbox One, so you can use the same version no matter your Xbox console.
 It's normally £69.99, but now costs just £56.99.

 Get the PS4 version of Call of Duty: Modern Warfare II.
-The standard edition works on the PlayStation 4 only.
+The standard edition works on the PlayStation 4 but can also be upgraded to the PS5 version if you upgrade your machine.
 Was £69.99, now priced at £56.99.

 In our review of COD: MW2, we say that it left us with a good impression: "[The campaign is] a bombastic affair that feels like the result of a team doing what it knows best and takes you through a variety of tightly-paced set pieces, one after the other."